-We have conducted five phase 2 clinical trials to evaluate the ability of custirsen to enhance the effects of therapy in prostate, non-small cell lung and breast cancer.
-Data is available from each of the five phase 2 trials that demonstrate that adding custirsen to therapy shows potential benefits, including:

-- longer survival duration when adding custirsen to first-line docetaxel compared to first-line docetaxel alone in patients with CRPC within a randomized phase 2 trial; - longer survival duration when adding custirsen to either mitoxantrone or docetaxel as second-line chemotherapy compared to survival duration observed in two prior published trials of CRPC patients receiving second-line chemotherapy and comparable survival to cabazitaxel that was recently approved in the United States in 2010.
-One study evaluated patients with better prognostic risk factors who received docetaxel as second-line chemotherapy, which study, or the BCCA Study, was conducted at the British Columbia Cancer Agency and presented at the ASCO Genitourinary Conference in 2008.
-The second study was the follow-up evaluation of patients on the TAX 327 Study who later received second-line chemotherapy, which was presented at the ASCO 2007 Prostate Cancer Symposium.
-The TAX 327 Study was the key registration study that showed a survival benefit for docetaxel over mitoxantrone for first-line chemotherapy treatment of patients with metastatic CRPC.
-A Phase 3 trial comparing mitoxantrone to cabazitaxel as second-line chemotherapy for patients with CRPC, referred to as the TROPIC trial, and was the key registration study that showed a survival benefit for cabazitaxel over mitoxantrone for second-line chemotherapy treatment of patients with metastatic CRPC.
-The reported median survival for second-line chemotherapy in most trials has been approximately 10 months (range 9-12 months) with the exception that the TROPIC trial showed median survival to be 15.1 months for patients treated with cabazitaxel;
+We have conducted five phase 2 clinical trials to evaluate the ability of custirsen to enhance the effects of therapy in patients with prostate, non-small cell lung and breast cancer.
+Data from each of the five phase 2 trials demonstrates that adding custirsen to therapy shows potential benefits, including: Aler in the second second longer survival duration when custirsen was added to either mitoxantrone or docetaxel as second-line ٠ chemotherapy compared to survival duration observed in two prior published trials of CRPC patients receiving second-line chemotherapy and comparable survival compared to results observed with cabazitaxel, which was recently approved for use in the United States.
+One study evaluated patients with better prognostic risk factors who received docetaxel as second-line chemotherapy, this study, called the BCCA Study, was conducted at the British Columbia Cancer Agency and presented at the American Society of Clinical Oncologists, or ASCO, Genitourinary, or GU, Conference in 2008.
+The second study was a follow-up evaluation of patients on the TAX 327 Study who later received second-line chemotherapy, results were presented at the ASCO 2007 Prostate Cancer Symposium.
+(The TAX 327 Study was the key registration study that showed a survival benefit for docetaxel over mitoxantrone for first-line chemotherapy treatment of patients with metastatic CRPC.)
+A Phase 3 trial comparing mitoxantrone to cabazitaxel as second-line chemotherapy for patients with CRPC, referred to as the